TheRobBrennan/podcast-explorer/guides/GRAPHQL.md

 - Mutations
   - Create a new user account
   - Log in with a user account
-  - Subscribe to a podcast
+  - Subscribe to a podcast for the currently authenticated user
-  - Unsubscribe to a podcast
+  - Unsubscribe to a podcast for the currently authenticated user

 ## Queries